 Rainfall alone is rarely enough to sate the appetite of the average pot plant which can dry out in a matter of hours if left unattended in the midsummer sun.
 The trouble is, few of us ever remember to grab the watering can, only realising this mistake when the geraniums start taking on the appearance of a pressed flower from grandma’s Dickens collection.

-In a nutshell, it uses sub-irrigation (basically a reservoir of water beneath a suspended soil basket) to keep plants permanently moist, seemingly for weeks at a time.
+The Lechuza Balconera uses sub-irrigation (basically a reservoir of water beneath a suspended soil basket) to keep plants permanently moist for weeks at a time.
 It also comes with a visible gauge that tells you when to put more water into the base using the handy built-in funnel.
-A pair of brackets is included for mounting it on a balcony railing.
+A pair of brackets is included for mounting it to a balcony railing.

 Lechuza produces a massive range of both outdoor and indoor planters in numerous sizes and styles.
 Given that potted plants (especially indoor ones) are so often forgotten about, a system like this really does make a big difference.
 Highly recommended.

-Crucially, Kärcher has elected to avoid wi-fi communication between the sensor and the base unit because, well, we all know how unreliable wi-fi is.
+Crucially, Kärcher has elected to avoid wi-fi communication between the sensor and the base unit because, well, we all know how unreliable wi-fi can be.
 Instead, the system uses rock-steady radio waves to send signals every 30 minutes from the soil sensor to the base.
 If the sensor detects a drop in soil moisture, it sends a command to the base station which in turn opens either one outlet or both depending on how you programmed it.
-Although it’s admittedly complex to program – there are lots of different parameters to choose from – at least the front of the base station can be removed for easier access.

 The Vegepod is available in three sizes: small, medium and large.
 We received the small version which turned out to be bigger (39 x 20 inches) and taller (40 inches) – and a bit uglier – than we expected but still a perfect size for a small patio or balcony.
 It’s certainly big enough for a clutch of carrot plants and some lettuces, and tall enough to accommodate small tomato plants.